Geely Galaxy Starship 7: Overview

 The vehicle was first introduced by Geely Galaxy with a set of images on 22 October 2024.
 The model started pre-sales on 8 November 2024.
 Its styling, including some body panels, largely mirrored the Geely EX5, both sharing the same Global Intelligent New Energy Architecture (GEA) vehicle platform.
 The vehicle adopts the second-generation NordThor 2.0 powertrain, badged as EM-i, became the first vehicle to use the powertrain.

 The EM-i system employs a 1.5-liter four-cylinder engine designed with modifications to enhance air swirl within the combustion chamber, achieving a reported thermal efficiency of 46.5%, slightly ahead of BYD's DM-i 5.0 plug-in hybrid powertrain.
 The engine delivers an output of 111 PS and 136 Nm of torque.
 This engine is paired with an 11-to-1 electrified dedicated hybrid transmission (E-DHT) that includes both the P1 integrated starter-generator and the P3 drive motor, generating a combined output of 160 kW and 262 Nm of torque.
 The vehicle is capable of accelerating from 0-100 km/h in 7.5 seconds.

 The EM-i version offers two Aegis Short Blade lithium iron phosphate (LFP) battery options: an 8.5 kWh battery with an all-electric range of 55 km on the CLTC cycle and a larger 19.09 kWh battery providing up to 120 km of electric range.
 Combined with a 51-litre fuel tank and the petrol engine, the total driving range reaches up to 1420 km, with fuel consumption rated at 3.75 l/100km.

 The EM-i version is also equipped with DC fast charging capabilities with a maximum input rate of approximately 36 kW.
 According to Geely, charging the battery from 30% to 80% takes 20 minutes.
 Additionally, the model features a vehicle-to-load (V2L) function.

 The software of the vehicle adopts the Flyme Auto car operating system and the Flyme Sound audio system developed in conjunction with Meizu, which is owned by Geely.

+The BEV version of the Starship 7 is simply called the Geely Galaxy Starship 7 EV.
+Featuring a restyled front bumper, the Starship 7 EV was unveiled during Auto Beijing 2026 with the powertrain being a front positioned motor producing 160 kW.
+The battery options include a 60.22 kWh battery and a 68.39 kWh battery, with CLTC ranges of 525km and 605km respectively.

+Records

+The vehicle was officially listed in the Guinness World Records for the lowest fuel consumption driving the Sydney–Melbourne Coastal Drive by a plug-in hybrid powered production sport utility vehicle (SUV) from 9-10 December 2025.
+The Sydney–Melbourne Coastal Drive covered 1056 km and the vehicle achieved a verified fuel consumption figure of 3.83 L/100 km, bettered its own official NEDC fuel consumption figure of 4.4 L/100 km.